Linear Circuit Analysis

 Fig. 2.
 Curents and potentials in ideal OpAmp.

-When using nodal analysis to solve problems with ideal OpAmps, we follow the same algorithm presented in the DC and AC circuit analysis sections.
+It is usually easier to write the nodal equations for a circuit containing OpAmps than the mesh equations.
+When using nodal analysis, we follow the same algorithm presented in the DC and AC circuit analysis sections.
 In particular, we:

 B. Write one equation for each control variable.